Lipid Nanoparticles in Drug Delivery

 National Institute of Virology and Bacteriology, ERC, GACR grants

-- Msc in computational biophysics/chemistry/physics and related fields
+- MSc in computational biophysics/chemistry/physics and related fields

 - Experience with Molecular Dynamics using coarse grained or atomistic models